MUNQU/commol/docs/index.md

 ## License

-EpiModel is licensed under the MIT License.
+Commol is licensed under the MIT License.
 See [License](about/license.md) for details.

 ## Authors